Proto-Slavic language

 Authorities differ as to which periods should be included in Proto-Slavic and in Common Slavic.
 The language described in this article generally reflects the middle period, usually termed Late Proto-Slavic (sometimes Middle Common Slavic) and often dated to around the 7th to 8th centuries.
-This language remains largely unattested, but a late-period variant, representing the late 9th-century dialect spoken around Thessaloniki (Solun) in Macedonia, is attested in Old Church Slavonic manuscripts.
+This language remains largely unattested, but a late-period variant, representing the late 9th-century dialect spoken around Thessaloniki in Macedonia, is attested in Old Church Slavonic manuscripts.